oat-sa/taohub-articles/forge/Rest.md

     curl_close($process);

-If you don’t know the URIs of properties or classes, you may use the ontoBrowser extension of TAO, it is available from the default package of TAO and needs to be installed using the settings pane in the backoffice.
+If you don’t know the URIs of properties or classes, you may use the ontoBrowser extension of TAO, it is available from the default package of TAO and needs to be installed using the settings pane in the Back Office.

 Update an existing test taker
 -----------------------------